 Parking at CSU Maritime Academy is a privilege extended to students, faculty, staff, and campus guests.
 Operators of motor vehicles (including motorcycles and motor-driven bikes) are required to be in possession of a valid driver's license.
 Additionally, vehicles should be in compliance with applicable laws pertaining to vehicle registration, operation, insurance requirements, and safety equipment.

 The California Vehicle Code, Vallejo Municipal Code, and the following regulations are enforceable at all times.
 Vehicles parked on CSUM property in violation of these regulations will be issued a parking citation, booted, and/or towed at the owner's expense.
 No personal boat, RV, motor home, or other type of equipment is allowed to be parked on campus.

 Pursuant to state codes, all traffic and parking is subject to regulations and fees.
 Compliance with these regulations is MANDATORY (sections 42200 and 42201, Title V, California Code of Regulation; and Section 21113(a), California Vehicle Code).

 CSU Maritime Academy Police Department is responsible for the supervision and enforcement of parking regulations.
 The University's parking rules and regulations are published by July 1st of each year.

 Parking on state property is at the risk of the individual.
 Neither CSU Maritime Academy nor the State of California assumes liability for any loss or damage to any vehicle, personal property, or the owner or occupants of any motor vehicle while on campus.

 Motor vehicle travel is restricted to the roadways and parking areas of the campus.
-Individuals requiring the use of sidewalks for vehicular movement shall obtain advance permission from Police Services.
+Individuals requiring the use of sidewalks for vehicular movement shall obtain advance permission from Police Department.

 It shall be unlawful for any driver of a vehicle to fail to obey any sign or signal erected or maintained by the CSU to regulate the flow of traffic.